1. HOME

 Hand Surgery

-‘Hand Surgery’ is not well known to the general public.
-However, it is a highly specialized field responsible for hands, which are the most delicate and complicated parts in all locomotive functions.
-Specialists from Orthopedics and Plastic Surgery are in charge of Hand Surgery.
+‘Hand Surgery’ or `Surgery of the Hand` is still relatively unfamiliar field to the general public.
+However, it is a highly specialized field responsible for hands, which are the most delicate and complicated parts in all musculoskeletal functions.
+Hand surgery is performed by specialists in both orthopedic surgery and plastic surgery. .
 The “Japanese Society for Surgery of the Hand” which has more than 60 year traditions, takes a leading role of research.
-The doctors in charge of Hand Surgery belong to this society and are registered after having gained extensive experience.
+Physicians who specialize in hand surgery are members of this society, and with sufficient experience, they can be certified as board-certified hand surgeons by the society..

 Spine/Spinal Cord